 Conversely, when property markets are booming and stories of investors seemingly making large gains overnight abound, people want to jump on the bandwagon and cash in; often at a time when the market is near its peak.

-Other emotional traps we experience include becoming overconfident, wishful thinking and ignoring information that conflicts with your current views.
+Other emotional traps we experience include becoming overconfident, wishful thinking and ignoring information that conflicts with our current views.

 When there is a general belief that property values can only keep rising and this spreads through a new generation of investors (as it does each cycle), driven by FOMO (the fear of missing out) they drive property values up even further, perpetuating the belief and helping make it a reality!

-- There are multiple property markets around Australia at the moment – some are still growing, others are poised for growth and some markets will experience falling prices over the next year.
+- There are multiple property markets around Australia at the moment – and while many are experiencing falling prices, some are still growing and others are poised for growth over the next year.

 - At times of poor or no capital growth, strategic property investors “manufacture” capital growth through property renovations or development.